 Underlay and Overlay Unified – It Just Works

-In the case of Pluribus’ Netvisor ONE OS and Adaptive Cloud Fabric, the typical deployment is with unified SDN control of the underlay and VXLAN overlay fabric, with no external controllers needed.
-Not only is this approach very cost effective, with extremely low space and power consumption, the unification of these two automation layers results in a simple deployment with minimal integration required.
+In the case of Pluribus’ Netvisor ONE Network Operating System and Adaptive Cloud Fabric, the typical deployment is with unified SDN control of the underlay and VXLAN overlay fabric, with no external controllers needed.
+Not only is this approach very cost-effective, with extremely low space and power consumption, the unification of these two automation layers results in a simple deployment with minimal integration required.
 The solution works out of the box, from zero-touch provisioning (ZTP) of the switches to building an SDN-automated underlay to deploying the virtualized network fabric.
-It is simple, fast and efficient, as you can see in this short four-minute video that shows the deployment of a simple four-switch fabric using our UNUM management system – UNUM Day-0 Automation.
+It is simple, fast, and efficient, as you can see in this short four-minute video that shows the deployment of a simple four-switch fabric using our UNUM management system – UNUM Day-0 Automation.
 Once deployed, the solution is easily integrated through a northbound RESTful API with orchestration systems such as vCenter or Red Hat OpenStack.

 Subscribe to our updates and be the first to hear about the latest blog posts, product announcements, thought leadership and other news and information from Pluribus Networks.